-We have proposed a well-balanced scheme for the Lifschitz-Slyozov-Wagner system with diffusion, which demonstrates its ability to capture accurately the long-time convergence to the equilibrium solution.
+We have proposed a well-balanced scheme for the Lifshitz-Slyozov-Wagner system with diffusion, which demonstrates its ability to capture accurately the long-time convergence to the equilibrium solution.
 The proposed scheme is more efficient than an implicit-explicit scheme for advection diffusion on the test-cases studied.
-Its main drawback is the inability to handle vanishing diffusion $\varepsilon = 0$ or supercritical masses, for which no universal equilibrium profile exists and the dynamics is driven by the extinction of the monomers.
+Even if designed originally for subcritical cases, the scheme demonstrated to be capable of handling supercritical masses and even the extinction of monomers.
+However, the outflow boundary condition has to be handled adequately in order to recover the correct weak convergence to the critical equilibrium.
+The main drawback of the scheme is the inability to handle vanishing diffusion $\varepsilon = 0$.
 A future possible extension of the present work would be to investigate the (exponential in time) convergence to the equilibrium, based on discrete entropy arguments.
-We have checked that the entropy techniques developed in [15] do not apply directly here.
+We have checked that the entropy techniques developed in [15] do not apply directly here; the techniques presented in [17] for a very similar problem look quite appealing to handle this issue, but it would need non trivial adaptations in order to deal with the different boundary conditions and properties of the coefficients.